MiikaMatias/tsoha/README.md

 ## Concerning review
 If course review using all of these external dependencies does not work, I can make one version using the CI/CD deployment system and one without it for review.

+# How to run locally

+1) Create a python virtual environment and install the requirements.txt files there

+2) Make sure your postgresql server is running

+3) Initialize database with sql schema

+'psql  -U [username] -d [db-name] -f imageboard-db.sql'

+replace DATABASE_URL in the app.py and SECRET_KEY in .env with your personal values